-FIGURE 7: PARAMETRIZATION OF REAR SIDE OF DISK the circumferential coordinate θ has to be defined.
+Because of prescribed notations, it is sufficient to define the $\beta$ angle distribution in $(m', \theta)$ coordinate system.
+Furthermore, the circumferential coordinate $\theta$ has to be defined.
 The blade is defined by two profiles along the span, one located at the hub and the second at the shroud contour.
-The vane is constant in spanwise direction, in order to reduce the number of free variables.
-Due to the strong impact of the blade to the overall compressor performance, more free variables are defined for parametrization.
-The circumferential coordinate for the hub profile of the blade is defined as free variable #13, the shroud profile is free variable #14 and the vane profile is free variable #40.
-For each profile, the β angle distribution can be seen in Fig. 5.
+The vane is constant in spanwise direction, to reduce the number of free variables.
+Due to the strong impact of the blade on the overall compressor performance, more free variables are defined for parametrization.
+The circumferential coordinate for the hub profile of the blade is defined as free variable #13, the shroud profile is free variable #14, and the vane profile is free variable #40.
+For each profile, the $\beta$ angle distribution can be seen in Fig. 5.
 The shape of the profile is parametrized by control points.
-The profiles of the blade consist of 5 and the profile of the vane consist of 4 control points, respectively.
-The blade β angle at the leading edge is parametrized by free variable #15 and #16 and at the trailing edge by free variable #17 and #18 for hub and shroud profile.
-The meridional coordinate of the second and fourth control point is fixed and the β angle is being derived by the β angle at the leading and trailing edge, respectively, because of continuous and differentiable condition of the overall profile shape.
-The meridional coordinate and β angle of the third control point is parametrized for both profiles.
-The β angles are shifted by free variables #19 and #20 and the meridional coordinate by free variables #21 and #22 in case of hub and shroud profile.
-The choice of the control points and the degrees of freedom is a good compromise between reduction of the number of free variables and variability of the blade parametrization.
-The β angle of the leading and trailing edge of the vane is parametrized by free variable #27 and free variable #28 respectively.
-The intermediate control points are located at 33 % and 66 % of vane meridional length.
-The only degree of freedom is described by the meridional coordinates of the control points, that are parametrized by free variable #29 and #30.
-Furthermore, blades and vanes that are defined by multiple control points result in wavy geometries with high manufacturing The definition of the rake angle, the free variables of the fillet parametrization and the thickness of the impeller blade can be seen in Fig. 6.
-The rake angle is defined by the positive angle between the line, that connects the trailing edge points of both design profiles and the vertical line that intersects the hub profile at the trailing edge location.
-The rake angle is controlled by the circumferential shift of the shroud profile with free variable #25.
-The thickness of the blade at the leading edge is kept constant at 1.3 mm.
-To satisfy structural-mechanical requirements, the blade thickness at the trailing edge position is parametrized by free variable #26.
-The intermediate thickness is linearly interpolated between the leading and trailing edge.
-The fillet is designed by two free variables.
-The first free variable #23 controls the blow curve that is the increased profile at the hub surface, where the smooth connection between blade and disk starts.
-The blade curve, that is an intermediate profile between hub and shroud profile, is designed by free variable #24.
-Based on these two profiles, the fillet is designed as a slightly smoothed curve between them.
-A perfect circular fillet could not be used, since the fillet radii are lower than 1 mm, which results in hard to manufacture geometries.
-The free parameters for fillet design can be seen in Fig. 6.
-To satisfy structural-mechanical requirements, it is not only suf-
+The profiles of the blade consist of five and the profile of the vane consists of four control points, respectively.
+The blade $\beta$ angle at the leading edge is parametrized by free variables #15 and #16 and at the trailing edge by free variables #17 and #18 for the hub and shroud profile.
+The meridional coordinate of the second and fourth control points is fixed and the $\beta$ angle is being derived by the $\beta$ angle at the leading and trailing edge, respectively, because of continuous and differentiable conditions of the overall profile shape.
+The meridional coordinate and $\beta$ angle of the third control point are parametrized for both profiles.
+The $\beta$ angles are shifted by free variables #19 and #20 and the meridional coordinate by free variables #21 and #22 in the case of the hub and shroud profile.
+The choice of the control points and the degrees of freedom is a good compromise between the reduction of the number of free variables and the variability of the blade parametrization.
+The $\beta$ angle of the leading and trailing edge of the vane is parametrized by free variable #27 and free variable #28, respectively.
+The intermediate control points are located at 33% and 66% of vane meridional length.
+The only degree of freedom is described by the meridional coordinates of the control points, that are parametrized by free variables #29 and #30.
+Furthermore, blades and vanes that are defined by multiple control points result in wavy geometries with high manufacturing costs.